camunda/camunda-docs-manual/content/update/minor/715-to-716/_index.md

 [Full Distribution]: #full-distribution
 [Configure Script Engine Guide]: {{< ref "/user-guide/process-engine/scripting.md#configure-script-engine" >}}

+# Camunda Form Definition parsing

+The 7.16.0 release introduces a new database entity called Camunda Form Definition.
+After Process, Decision, and Case Definition, this is the fourth definition entity in the engine.
+Camunda Form Definitions represent a [Camunda Form] and introduce versioning and more powerful ways of referencing Camunda Forms from other deployments.

+To create Camunda Form Definitions, the engine will parse the form JSON when it is deployed.
+All files with the `.form` file ending will be treated as Camunda Form Definitions.
+This might lead to unwanted behavior in cases where files with the `.form` ending that are not Camunda Forms already exist or are deployed to the engine.
+In those cases, the parser will throw an exception as the definition could not be parsed correctly.

+[Camunda Form]: {{< ref "/user-guide/task-forms/_index.md#camunda-forms" >}}

 # Upcoming Liquibase support

 Starting with Camunda Platform `7.16.0`, Liquibase can be used to [install the database schema]({{< ref "/installation/database-schema.md" >}}) and keep track of necessary changes to it.